 General Motors body structural technicians must complete the following list of courses to obtain the minimum level of I-CAR training required by General Motors Company:

-GM also requires that a body structural technician complete one of the following I-CAR qualification tests:
+GM requires that a minimum of one body structural technician at each dealership/sublet repair facility complete one of the following I-CAR Welding Training & Certification™ courses: